 - Sherlock can work out Watson's military career and family life from scratches on his phone but doesn't work out that a woman putting on lipstick and asking him if he'd like a coffee is hitting on him.

 - This applies to inspector Faber from the German Tatort ("Site of Crime") crime series.
 Faber is quite brilliant in putting himself in other people's shoes and acting just the way it's necessary to get information from witnesses and suspects.
-But he mostly fails social skills altogether when it comes to his colleagues - pretty much the only people he has steady social contacts with since his wife and his little daughter died in a car accident.
+But he mostly fails social skills altogether when it comes to his colleagues - pretty much the only people he has steady social contacts with since his wife and his young daughter died in a car accident.
 He doesn't really care for them - maybe except from Böhnisch he most frequently works directly together with - and often is inept for team work.